MILVLG/openvqa/docs/_source/basic/install.md

 - Questions and Scene Graphs

 Download all the GQA [QA files](https://nlp.stanford.edu/data/gqa/questions1.2.zip) from the official site, including all the splits needed for training, validation and testing.
 Download the [scene graphs files](https://nlp.stanford.edu/data/gqa/sceneGraphs.zip) for `train` and `val` splits from the official site.
-Download  the [evaluation files](https://nlp.stanford.edu/data/gqa/eval.zip) from the official site, including the `train` and `val` choices supporting files for the evaluation.
+Download  the [supporting files](https://nlp.stanford.edu/data/gqa/eval.zip) from the official site, including the `train` and `val` choices supporting files for the evaluation.

 All the question files and scene graph files are unzipped and placed in the `data/gqa/raw` folder to form the following tree structure: